StanBoyet/blog-example/README.md

 *Hint: have a little explanation about MVC*

-This is what concludes our bloc 4!
+This is what concludes our 5th bloc!
 Let's commit
 ````
 git add -A
 git commit -am "Link users to posts"